Charles Starkweather: Trial and execution

 Starkweather was convicted after the jury deliberated for 22 hours for the murder of Jensen, the only murder for which he was tried.
-On May 23, 1958, he was sentenced to death, and Starkweather was executed in the electric chair at the Nebraska State Penitentiary in Lincoln, Nebraska, at 12:04 a.m. on June 25, 1959.
+On May 23, 1958, he was sentenced to death, and Starkweather was executed in the electric chair at the Nebraska State Penitentiary in Lincoln, at 12:05 a.m. on June 25, 1959.
 Half an hour before the execution, the doctor who was supposed to pronounce Starkweather dead, B.A.
 Finkel, suffered a fatal heart attack.
 Starkweather gave no last words but in a letter from prison to his parents, wrote: "but dad I'm not real sorry for what I did cause for the first time me and Caril have (sic) more fun."
 He was reportedly indifferent about his impending death and had become resigned to his fate.

-Following the execution, Starkweather was buried in Wyuka Cemetery in Lincoln, as are five of his victims, including the Wards.
+Starkweather is buried in Wyuka Cemetery in Lincoln, as are five of his victims, including the Wards.

 Fugate was convicted as an accomplice and received a life sentence on November 21, 1958.
 She was paroled in June 1976 after serving seventeen and a half years at the Nebraska Correctional Center for Women in York, Nebraska.
 She settled in Hillsdale, Michigan.